Blog · Review Essay · Last reviewed June 19, 2026

 The pattern is familiar.
 Institutions praise knowledge while trying to route it through their own incentives.
 A university, company, state, platform, lab, or movement may say it wants discovery, but it also wants priority, prestige, security, profit, control, and narrative advantage.
 The scientist becomes a carrier of power before he fully understands the bargain.

 That is why the novel belongs beside books on classification, surveillance, cybernetics, and institutional legibility.
 Shevek's theory is not neutral once it enters the world.
 Communication infrastructure can join separated communities, but it can also serve command, markets, intelligence gathering, and empire.
-The same technical breakthrough can widen reciprocity or deepen asymmetry, depending on who controls the channels and who can refuse the terms.
+The same technical breakthrough can widen reciprocity or deepen asymmetry, depending on who controls the channels, who can refuse the terms, and whether there is a public record of the bargain.

 Technological Politics